A mass rezoning of much of Bentonville, along with an entirely new development code, was approved by the City Council on Tuesday, April 14.

 New Rules for Transitions

-When a new development goes up near an existing neighborhood, the biggest concern for residents is often how tall the buildings will be and whether they'll fit in with surroundings.
+When a new development is proposed near an existing neighborhood, residents are often concerned about how tall the buildings will be and whether they'll fit in with surroundings.

 In addition to the base zoning rules, the new code includes standards for height limits, setbacks and landscaped buffers between different zoning districts.